 London to sell phonographs produced by the Edison United Phonograph

-it isn't a Phonographia Day, it still can be celebrated!
+it isn't a Phonographia Day, it can still be celebrated!

-a day that has a connection with the Phonograph.
+with the Phonograph.

-is always an option.
+a Phonographia Day an Unbirthday party is always an option.

 Walt Disney record that can be used to celebrate un-Phonographia birthdays.